+Previous work has shown that gradient-based learning dynamics such as SGA can converge to DNE in specific classes of games \cite{differential_nash, JMLR:v20:19-008}.
 However, the main issue with DNEs is that they fail to exist in some games, which constrains the class of games they are applicable to.
-For instance, Nash equilibria exist for convex costs (i.e. concave payoffs) on compact and convex strategy spaces, and DNE exists if these conditions, as described in \citet[Theorem~4.3 \& Chapter~4.9]{bacsar1998dynamic}, are met locally within the neighbourhoods DNE is defined \cite{fiez2020implicit}.
-However, as we will describe below, an alternative local solution concept based on Stackelberg equilibria exists in more relaxed conditions, and thus it is applicable to a wider class of games.
+For instance, Nash equilibria exist for convex costs (i.e. concave payoffs) on compact and convex strategy spaces, and DNE exists if these conditions, as described in \citet[Theorem~4.3 \& Chapter~4.9]{bacsar1998dynamic}, are met locally within the neighbourhoods DNE are defined \cite{fiez2020implicit}.
+An alternative local solution concept, discussed below, based on Stackelberg equilibria exists in more relaxed conditions, and is thus applicable to a wider class of games.